How to Display Different Website Content on Mobile and Desktop

 Even so, professional web designers will screen-test their sites before launch with tools that mass-render their content on various screen sizes and various browsers, since both can affect how your site will appear to visitors.

 You may not need to get that sophisticated with your site, especially since the most powerful screen test apps, like LambdaTest, come at a cost.
-But there are some basic free tools you might want to look into, such as Multi-Screen Test.
+But there are some basic free tools you might want to look into.
+(They are always changing, so it’s best to do a search.)

 Device also matters.
 Screens are not the same.
 In fact, device manufacturers make it a point to add features or settings that they think will improve the user experience for their customers as a point of differentiation.